 I blame all this on watching Jaws at an early age, it’s a brilliant movie, but it scared the stuff out of me.
 I’ve even been known to freak out in swimming pools, a shark could sneak in through the secret James Bond tunnel, couldn’t it?

 So Scuba diving was challenging for me.

 The pool work went well, we were ready for our first beach dive.

 That was when the magic happened.

 We saw a beautiful green turtle on our very first dive.
-James said I disappeared after it in a cloud of sand whacking him in the face with my fins as I went.
+Chef said I disappeared after it in a cloud of sand whacking him in the face with my fins as I went.
 I love turtles and I love being where they are.
 I was smitten.

 That’s enough background, onto the scary scuba diving story.

 Day one of our advanced PADI course, the morning after passing our exam, we went out to dive the SS Yongala.
 It’s a deep wreck dive in open water.
 It’s what you might call challenging.